clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/assign-static-ip.rst

       nmcli connection show

-   The output will look like this:
+   Sample output:

    .. code:: bash

       NAME                UUID                                  TYPE            DEVICE
       Wired connection 1  00000000-0000-0000-0000-000000000000  802-3-etherneten01

-   If a connection does not exist, it will need to be created with :command:`nmcli connection add`.
+   If a connection does not exist, create it with the :command:`nmcli connection add` command.

 #.
 Modify the connection to use a static IP address.
 Replace the variables in
-   brackets with the appropriate values. *[CONNECTION_NAME]* should be replaced with the NAME from the command above.
+   brackets with the appropriate values.
+Replace *[CONNECTION_NAME]* with the NAME from the command above.

    .. code::